cdl-geneseo/geneseo-dictionary/L/L_Taking_the_L.md

 # L [Taking the L]

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : L [Taking the L]

 Created by  Bianca Volpe on May 07, 2022

 n.
 Loss or loser; the act of losing in any situation&quot;He just took that big L.&quot; Based on survey result, 100% of students could define the word; 100% believe the word isn't specific to Geneseo.
 (B. Volpe, 2022)